reliatec-gmbh/LibreClinica-docs/developer.rst

 * MAJOR.MINOR.PATCH

-In order to prevent conflicts with upstream branches proposed to to use the "lc-" prefix:
+In order to prevent conflicts with upstream branches proposed to use the "lc-" prefix:

 * lc-MAJOR.MINOR.PATCH